jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

 To Do:
 * GitHub assignment: add a note about dealing with nano/pico
 * Add some force to the prereqs.
+* Clarify that some things with points attached happen in class
 * "Where are we with matplotlib" assignment: make it explicit that they should use the minimum date, not hard-code a minimum.
 Make it explicit that they should use the *smoothed* curves in the final graph.